supertestnet/btcsmartcontracts/README.md

 **Op_return**

-A function which can be added to a bitcoin transaction to burn an arbitrary number of the sender’s sats forever and simultaneously add up to 80 bytes of arbitrary data to bitcoin’s blockchain but not to its chainstate
+A function which can be added to a bitcoin transaction to burn an arbitrary number of the sender’s sats forever and simultaneously add up to 100 kilobytes of arbitrary data to bitcoin’s blockchain but not to its chainstate

 **Presigned withdrawal**